It follows the launch of the UK Defence and Economic Growth Task Force in April.

 Overall, Healey outlined a holistic vision, acknowledging the defence industry’s contribution to “economic security, investor confidence and social stability”.

-The ADS trade association is also contributing to the task force, which has received backing from UK Chancellor of the Exchequer Rachel Reeves as well as the MoD.
+The ADS trade association is also contributing to the task force, which has received backing from UK Chancellor of the Exchequer Rachel Reeves as well as the Ministry of Defence.

 Enjoy reading this article?
 Click here to read more about our upcoming DSEI membership offering...